IP-X Questions and Answers

 Q: Which types (or classifications) of faculty are eligible to apply?

-A: All faculty are eligible.
+A: All faculty are eligible, including those on the tenure and research tracks.
 Note: grant applicants must secure Dean/Director/Chair level approval for their submission.

 Q: If information about this funding is coming from the Michigan Center for Interprofessional Education, does that mean education should be the focus of grant applications?